Reduce Dachshund Shedding

 Proper Bathing:

-You only need to bath your Dachshund every couple of months or as needed – like when they roll in something stinky.
+You only need to bathe your Dachshund every couple of months or as needed – like when they roll in something stinky.

 Washing your doxie too frequently can cause an imbalance of natural oils in the skin, which leads to irritation and more shedding.